orsinium/notes/notes-en/ncd.md

 ## Use entropy in NCD

 [Entropy encoding](https://en.wikipedia.org/wiki/Entropy_encoding) is a kind of compression algorithms that compress data by making entropy of input sequence higher.
-Sequence with low entropy has big redundancy, and we can encode this message better.
-For example, we can encode every bigram in the text by new codes and make encode for most frequent bigrams ("th" for English) with shortest code.
+A sequence with low entropy has big redundancy, and we can encode this message better.
+For example, we can encode every bigram in the text by new codes and make encode for most frequent bigrams ("th" for English) with the shortest code.
 This is how [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) works.
 So, Entropy of a sequence proportional to the size of compressed data, because sequence with lower entropy we can compress better.

 If we want to use entropy as `Z` in `NCD` we have one issue to solve.
 Entropy could be 0, so we could catch division by zero in the `NCD` formula.
 To avoid this we can add to every entropy result 1.
 It doesn't affect numerator (because we subtract one `Z` from another), but make denominator not equal to zero.
-It changes deviation of `Z`, but saves all properties of normal compressor.
+It changes deviation of `Z` but saves all properties of the normal compressor.

 Also, we can a little bit patch `NCD` formula to compare more than 2 sequences: